Quantum Gates with Oscillating Exchange Interaction: Results

-Figure~\ref{Fig:NonResFid-tdep} illustrates the fidelity $F(\tilde{U},\text{CZ}_\pm^\text{nres})$ as a function of time using two different frequencies $\omega=270$ MHz and 400 MHz showing the first three gate times.
+Figure~\ref{Fig:NonResFid-tdep} illustrates the numerical fidelity $F(\tilde{U},\text{CZ}_\pm^\text{nres})$ as a function of time using two different frequencies $\omega=270$ MHz and 400 MHz showing the first three gate times.
 For comparison, the fidelity for a constant exchange $J_1=0$ is also shown.
 The fidelity at the maxima corresponds to the first few gate times $\tau_0$, $\tau_1$ and $\tau_2$ and decreases over time.
 It is therefore better to use the first gate time $\tau_0$.
-By using an oscillating exchange interaction it is possible to improve the fidelity over the case of a constant exchange interaction ($J_1=0$).
-The cause of this slight fidelity improvement are off-resonant terms in the Hamiltonian, that were neglected in the RWA and lie beyond our simple description.
+Using an oscillating exchange interaction we find a similar time evolution as in the case of a constant exchange interaction ($J_1=0$).

+We note here that if going into a different rotating frame, one needs to take into account the respective $z$ rotations.
+Without compensation of these $z$-rotations in the rotating frame $R=\exp[i((B-\Delta B) \hat{S}_{1z} + (B+\Delta B)\hat{S}_{2z})t]$ we obtain a slightly higher fidelity for the oscillating exchange compared to the constant case.
+The cause of this slight fidelity improvement are off-resonant terms in the Hamiltonian that were neglected in the RWA and lie beyond our simple description.
 To analyze these higher-order corrections, one could apply a Floquet-Magnus expansion~\cite{Bukov_2015,Blanes_2009,Moore_1990,Mostafazadeh_1997}.